New Haven, United States; Paris, France

 Group activities are an essential element of the program and participation is required of all enrolled students.

 While in Paris there will be a walking tour of the Quartier Latin with a private guide, as well as a guided visit of the Grande Mosquée.
 Trips outside of Paris include a day trip to Versailles, and two overnight trips to Brussels and Normandy (Memorial de Caen, Normadie and Cimetière Américain), which includes group meals, organized activities and as well as free time for everyone to explore on their own.
-Traditionally the summer is cap off with a gourmet farewell dinner and Seine River cruise aboard a privately owned houseboat.
+Traditionally the summer is capped off with a gourmet farewell dinner and Seine River cruise aboard a privately owned houseboat.

 In addition to the above, all program participants receive a pass to the Chateau de Versailles, as well as the Musée d'Orsay, and a pass allowing unlimited visits to the Musée du Louvre.